 Position limit settings in the General section are only applicable to accounts and if the risk settings apply to all products or contracts.

-When setting account position limits for all contracts or products, you can set the limit per product family or product.
-A product family includes all futures and options with a shared underlying futures symbol.
-This allows you to set one limit for all options in a product family instead of setting separate limits for each monthly, weekly or daily product.
+When setting account position limits for all contracts or products, you can set the limit per product family and product type.
+A product family includes all options with a shared underlying futures symbol, and allows you to set one limit for all options in a product family instead of setting separate limits for each monthly, weekly or daily options product.

 To set a limit per product, use the Max position product (net) setting.
-For example, if this limit is set to "5" for the ES product, and an account is long "2" ES Sep contracts and short "4" ES Dec contracts, then a sell order greater than "3" or a buy order greater than "7" in any contract month would be rejected as it could potentially result in a long or short position greater than "5".
-If a Max position family (net) limit is set, then a position limit per product in the same family should be less than the family limit.
+For example, if this limit is set to "5" for the CL product, and an account is long "2" CL Oct18 contracts and short "4" CL Nov18 contracts, then a sell order greater than "3" or a buy order greater than "7" in any contract month would be rejected as it could potentially result in a long or short position greater than "5".